 - Dependencies of each app, such as databases, message brokers, configuration storage systems, and other components.

 - Services supporting your app infrastructure, such as source repositories, continuous integration (CI) tools, and artifact repositories.

-- Servers, either virtual or physical.
+- Servers, either virtual or physical, and runtime environments.

 - Physical appliances, such as network devices, firewalls, and other dedicated hardware.